MSc Urban Design

 Urban Design History

 The class covers how elements such as streets, squares, urban blocks have changed through time and what factors shaped them.
+It's organised over three days of intensive workshops, where lectures from staff are alternated with students’ presentations of preparatory readings and interactive sessions.

 Urban Theory

 You'll look at how urban ideas, theories and approaches have responded to contextual conditions in time and how they have shaped human lives and the environment for generations to come.
-Also explored is the current urban challenges and the fit of current urban design tools and approaches.
+Also explored are the current urban challenges and the fit of current urban design tools and approaches.

 Urban Design Representation